goldstar611/openscad-step-reader/README.md

 # openscad-step-reader

 A proof-of-concept project, testing OpenSCAD / STEP files loading.
+This repo is a "fork" of https://github.com/agordon/openscad-step-reader but the author said he doesn't work on it anymore.
+So, I did a clone and push from commit 801da20a643d64372bf148be86fe0036fc9e0776 so this repo wouldn't get deleted if the original was deleted

 ## Usage

     $ openscad-step-reader